dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 TailLength         Property   int TailLength {get;set;}
 WeightLbs          Property   int WeightLbs {get;set;}
 ```
+Thanks to inheritance the child class has ll the properties of its parent.
 ## Overriding Methods
 We override methods by providing them the same method signature in the child class.
 Remember how the speak method thew an error in the base class?
-Lets add an override to the dog class to make this method work a little better.
+Let's add an override to the dog class to make this method work a little better.
 ```powershell
 class dog : animal
 {